 A few months ago, I did the writer-thing and set a short story about universes next door in my own backyard.
 The big fan palm in the corner was a prominent presence in that.

 Now, while the northern hemisphere slides into winter, Australia is heading toward spring.
 Or, more accurately, where I live in North Queensland, north of Capricorn, we are reaching the end of the Dry, and looking thirstily for the pre-Christmas storms that, in a good year, will open the Wet.
 In September-October, not merely my backyard but my whole garden is in the throes of “spring.”
+Looking at the photo below taken a few weeks ago, lots of dry leaves are falling.
+I can say that these garden hose are great when it comes to durability; we can water the plants without hassle.

 On the one hand, what counts for a lawn is as brown and dusty as the country beyond the town’s continually sprinkled parks and median strips, or non-ecologically minded yards.
 And the deciduous imported trees like my fiddlewoods, African mahogany and river cherries, planted for speedy shade when I came here ten years ago, are shedding like autumn in Vallombrosa.